 The clever ANT+ metrics like Torque Effectiveness and Pedal Smoothness can be useful to spot an anomaly and can be further useful if you can hone in on that anomaly in the Left/Right balance of the same metrics.What to do about such an anomaly is another matter entirely!!
 These metrics are well-supported on ANT+ compatible head units and watches but not on BLE ones.

 PowerTap have some special additional metrics and Garmin have even more super-clever ones.
 I would say that most of these are of little use to most people.
 But having said that if you have a specific bike fit need or if you are contemplating setting up OCP Q-Ring positions then some of the additional metrics (PCO and Power Phase respectively) will be super-useful for very narrowly defined use-cases.

 Summary: Generally alright for everyone but Garmin wins for those with special data metric needs.
-LAter in 2018 we are expecting the Favero Assioma to extend their coverage of cycling dynamics metrics
+Later in Q4.2018 we are expecting the Favero Assioma to extend their coverage of advanced cycling dynamics metrics

 Power Meter Pedals – Sizings, Spacings, Form

 These differences range from the obvious to the very subtle.
 For example Garmin have dropped the pods from the Vector 2.
 If you look closely, ASSIOMA now effectively has an inbuilt spacer compared to the bePRO- the bePRO nearly always needed one or two washers whereas the ASSIOMA occasionally needs one washer to ensure its hub does not touch the crank arm.

 The allen key/wrench or spanner are now super easy ways to fit your pedals.
 Apparently having the right torque is no longer as mandatory as it was with previous versions.